Your plane ticket is probably the largest investment you will make for your backpacking adventure.

 8. It is usually best to buy your ticket well in advance.
 However, I have often found that the best prices are discovered exactly a week before your planned departure.
 At this time, airlines are trying to fill seats and will give you a fare you can’t refuse.

 9. Check out all the Flight Search Engines.
-My top 3 search engines, which also happen to be the biggest, are Google Flights, Skyscanner and Kayak.
+My top 3 search engines are Google Flights, Skyscanner and Kiwi, with Kiwi.com being my favorite.
 Although they’re all very similar, one will often display the same flight for cheaper than the others.
-If you’ve got the time, it doesn’t hurt to look into smaller search engines such as Hotwire, especially when you can find coupon codes, like these on ChameleonJohn.

 In order to find a cheap ticket, you definitely will have to put in effort.
 Moreover, it may require you to sacrifice comfort and convenience.
 However, if you are really broke and truly desire to fly for cheap, the former tips will undoubtedly aid you in your quest.